 Hardiness of plants describes their ability to survive adverse growing conditions.
 It is usually limited to discussions of climatic adversity.
-Thus a plant’s ability to tolerate cold, heat, drought, flooding, or wind are typically considered measurements of hardiness.
+Thus a plant’s ability to tolerate cold climates, heat or warm climates, drought, flooding, or wind are typically considered measurements of hardiness.

 Crop rotation refers to the practice of planting different crops in each area yearly as a way to keep the nutrient content of soil balanced.
 Moreover, it is also used as a method to prevent the spread of diseases in a garden or flower beds.